ErikHells/ErikHells/README.md

 - 👋 Hi, I’m @ErikHells
 - 👀 Robotics is my passion.
 I'm working as CTO at Robotdalen, Sweden.
 - 🌱 I’m currently learning.
-Yep, learing all the time!
+Yep, learning all the time!
 - 💞️ I’m looking to collaborate on cool projects in the area of industrial robotics.
 - 📫 How to reach me.
 Contact me on X: @ErikHells